University investigates program for recycling pacemakers

 Currently in the United States, most pacemakers that are removed before burial or cremations remain in the possession of the funeral directors with no need or use.
 Whilst the U-M survey of Michigan funeral home directors, confirmed that 89 percent were happy to donate the pacemakers to charities and humanitarian efforts around the world.

+Currently the University of Michigan has created a program where after gaining families consent, the donated pacemakers will be sent in a postage-paid envelope to U-M for functionality assessments.
+If the pacemaker displays a battery life exceeding 70 percent, it will then be sterilized and re-programmed for allocation to world humanitarian programs in need.
 “Of primary concern when discussing reuse of devices is the possibility of infection,” says Dr. Timir Baman, a U-M cardiology fellow.
 “However, U-M physicians have examined previous studies involving device re-utilization and found the overall infection rate of less than two percent is similar to that of new device implantation.”
 In addition no devices will be sent overseas without the meeting United States health regulations.